lubojr/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 > [warning] Warning!
 > The command line does not have a Recycle Bin or an Undo button!
 Everything will be deleted for good.
+>
 > Every time, make sure that you are deleting the right folder.

 In Unix, you have to write `rm -rv` (minus,`r`, `v`).
 The parameter deletes everything (`r` - *recursive*) inside the folder, and it prints info telling you (`v` - *verbose*) what the command is doing.

-In Windows, you also have to add a switch to the `rm` command to delete everything inside a directory.
-Here, the switch is `/S` (forward slash, `S`). `rmdir` deletes an empty directory.
+In Windows, you also have to add a switch to the `rmdir` command to delete everything inside a directory.
+Here, the switch is `/S` (forward slash, `S`).

+`rmdir` without the extra switch only deletes an empty directory.

 {% call sidebyside() %}
 $ pwd